Generic Name: lorazepam (oral) (lor A ze pam)

 How should I take lorazepam?

-Keep track of how many pills have been used from each new bottle of this medicine.
-Benzodiazepines are drugs of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.
+Keep track of your medicine.
+You should be aware if anyone is using it improperly or without a prescription.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.